GeorgeKorovesis/Data-Scientist-Nanodegree/README.md

 The main findings of the code can be found at the post available here.

 ## Licensing, Authors, Acknowledgements
 Must give credit to Starbucks for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
-Otherwise, feel free to use the code here as you would like!
+Feel free to use the code here as you would like!